AVEVA/sample-omf-basic_api-python/README.md

 ### ADH Endpoint Configuration

 An OMF ingress client must be configured.
-On our [AVEVA Learning](https://www.youtube.com/channel/UC333r4jIeHaY-rGgMjON54g) Channel on YouTube we have a video on [Creating an OMF Connection](https://www.youtube.com/watch?v=52lAnkGC1IM).
+On our [OSIsoft Learning](https://www.youtube.com/channel/UC333r4jIeHaY-rGgMjON54g) Channel on YouTube we have a video on [Creating an OMF Connection](https://www.youtube.com/watch?v=52lAnkGC1IM).

 The format of the configuration for an ADH endpoint is shown below along with descriptions of each parameter.
 Replace all parameters with appropriate values.